-To start this programme, you should normally hold a UK bachelors degree, or equivalent.
-If you do not hold a bachelors degree then you may be permitted to link modules to this qualification once you have demonstrated the ability to study at postgraduate level by successfully completing one of the modules.
+To start this programme, you should normally hold a UK bachelors degree (or equivalent) or have management experience in a field relevant to technology management.
+If you do not hold a bachelors degree, irrespective of your management experience, you will need to study a module from the Postgraduate Certificate in Technology Management (C49) to demonstrate your ability to study successfully at postgraduate level.
+On successful completion, you will be able to link your studies to this qualification at a later date.
 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum overall score of 6 and minimum score of 5.5 in each of the four components: reading, writing, speaking and listening under the International English Language Testing System (IELTS).
 Please see the IELTS website for details.
-Because of the demands that study of the programme will make on you we recommend that you take no more than 60 credits at a time.
-There is no time limit for completing this qualification, though we cannot guarantee that the same selection of modules will continue to be available.
-Modules will count towards this certificate for a maximum of eight years after we have stopped presenting them.

 Months of entry

 If technology, innovation and change are factors in your organisation or role, this certificate will extend your knowledge, skills and capability - adding value to your career and your workplace.
 It provides a rounded view of the management of technology and technological innovation, investigating topics such as the nature and types of technological innovation, technology transfer, and eco-innovation - which are relevant to all economic and organisational sectors and types of technology.
 The optional modules explore technology management within fields such as computing and ICT, business and management, development management and environmental management.